wkrzywiec/kanban-board/README.md

 * Tools like [MiniKube](https://minikube.sigs.k8s.io/docs/start/), [KinD](https://kind.sigs.k8s.io/docs/user/quick-start/), [microk8s](https://microk8s.io/),
 or similar will be useful in developing and testing your solution.
 Alternatively, free trials are offered by cloud providers like DigitalOcean, GCP, Azure, AWS, etc. and may be used for this.
 * If you encounter any problems with any part of the task or are blocked by something, please add a `KNOWN-ISSUES.md` file to your repo and document it there.
+(Note: there are known issues with the App.
+You don't have to fix the code; we just want to see you can work with Docker and Kubernetes.)
-If you have questions and need clarifications to complete the exercise please send them to john.kirkham@ratehub.ca
+* If you have questions and need clarifications to complete the exercise please send them to john.kirkham@ratehub.ca

 ### Bonus/Optional Tasks